vitapoon/MechaCar_Statistical_Analysis/README.md

 What metric or metrics are you going to test?

+The metrics I want to test are city and highway fuel efficiencies.

 What is the null hypothesis or alternative hypothesis?

+Null Hypothesis is that all of the cars in the same class have the same fuel efficienies.
+THe Alternative Hypothesis is that they are not all the same.

 What statistical test would you use to test the hypothesis?
 And why?

+To do this I will  use t-test after collecting data for both types of fuel efficiencies.

 What data is needed to run the statistical test?

+I would need fuel efficiency data from 150 individual cars to create a sample size of data for each car in the class type.